PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

+d.
 The 'subjects' have been put through the tests for the above mentioned  'features' being measured across various types of 'activities' that are identified by number - 1 through 6 - and available in the 'y_train' and 'y_test' files (below)

 ```{r}
 ./getdata_projectfiles_UCI HAR Dataset/train/y_train.txt